tuva-health/docs/docs/guides/geospatial-analytics.md

 ## Ready for Analysis

-Now that you've 1) geo-coded patient addresses 2) assigned census tract and block groups and 3) loaded social determinants datasets, your data is ready for analysis.
-There are a wide variety of visualization tools, from R and python libraries to dashboard tools, that make this sort of analysis easy.
+Now that you've 1) geo-coded patient addresses 2) assigned census tract and block groups and 3) loaded social determinants datasets, your data is ready for geospatial analysis.
+There are a wide variety of visualization tools, from R and python libraries to dashboards, that make this sort of analysis easy.
 We leave the choice of these tools to you as a next step.
 But the fruits of this labor are obvious in the SQL statements below.
-It's now very simple to join patients, geographic data, and social determinants date for analysis.
+It's now very simple to join patients, geographic data, and social determinants data for analysis.

 SVI:
 ```sql